L1ttleFlyyy/MetroCPU/README.md

 # MetroCPU
-> A CPU Tweaker which enables you to ajust your cpu frequency precisely as well as swtiches your power plan automaticly to extend your battery life.
+> A CPU Tweaker which enables you to adjust your cpu frequency precisely as well as swtiches your power plan automaticly to extend your battery life.

 ![icon](https://raw.githubusercontent.com/L1ttleFlyyy/MetroCPU/master/MetroCPU/CPU.ico)